datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

   externalTrafficPolicy: Local #Do not SNAT traffic
 ```

-Testing revealved that IP preservation worked (as long as you have at least one
+Testing revealed that IP preservation worked (as long as you have at least one
 pod on each worker-node), but session affinity didn't function with multiple
 replicas or multiple worker nodes... :disappointed:.
 Traffic coming from a router
-as hitting different Pods, including Pods in other worker nodes:
+was hitting different Pods, including Pods in other worker nodes:

 ![BPG and Flowlogs traffic end up in different pods](images/lb_traffic_no_affinity.svg)